 Pros – You can find great deals

-Cons – You need quite some time to do the search and you might get inaccurate information.
+Cons – You need quite some time to search and you might get inaccurate information.

 Direct booking – Walk-in